Most expats living and working in Thailand hold a Business Visa, also called a Non-Immigrant Type “B” Visa.

 – One Thai Employees per permit if the only objective of the company is “consulting”

-– Company must show revenue in the previous year to cover the salary of all foreign employees
+– The company must show revenue in the previous year to cover the salary of all foreign employees

 Minimum Salary Requirements: